eBay/tsv-utils/docs/TipsAndTricks.md

 ## Reading data in R

 It's common to perform transformations on data prior to loading into applications like R or Pandas.
 This especially useful when data sets are large and loading entirely into memory is undesirable.
-One way to do this is create modified files and load those.
+One approach is to create modified files and load those.
 In R it can also be done as part of the different read routines, most of which allow reading from a shell command.
-This enables filtering rows, selecting, sampling, etc. This will work with any command line line tool.
+This enables filtering rows, selecting, sampling, etc. This will work with any command line tool.
 Some examples below.
 These use `read.table` from the base R package, `read_tsv` from the `tidyverse/readr` package, and `fread` from the `data.table` package:
 ```
 > df1 = read.table(pipe("tsv-select -f 1,2,7 data.tsv | tsv-sample -H -n 50000"), sep="\t", header=TRUE, quote="")
 > df2 = read_tsv(pipe("tsv-select -f 1,2,7 data.tsv | tsv-sample -H -n 50000"))